adrelanos/tor-ctrl/README.md

 #### Permission denied

-If you receive permission denied, probably you are not running tor-ctrl with the user that can connect to tor's controller socket, which is the tor user.
+If you receive permission denied, probably you are not running tor-ctrl with the user that can connect to tor's controller socket, which is the tor user in some cases.

 On Tails:
 ```sh